vitest-dev/vitest/docs/config/index.md

 - **Type** `string | RegExp`

 Run tests with full names matching the pattern.
-If you add `OnlyRunThis` to this property, tests containing the word `OnlyRunThis` in the test name will be skipped.
+If you add `OnlyRunThis` to this property, tests not containing the word `OnlyRunThis` in the test name will be skipped.

 ```js
 import { expect, test } from 'vitest'